shivannis/xandr-docs-public/xandr-docs/articles/invest/run-rich-media-creatives-on-mobile-inventory.md

 > [!WARNING]
 > Creatives that are of the the media type **Expandable** will **not** serve on external mobile supply.
 >
-> For more information about how Xandr audits mobile creatives, see [Mobile Creative Auditing](mobile-creative-auditing.md).
+> For more information about how Microsoft Advertising audits mobile creatives, see [Mobile Creative Auditing](mobile-creative-auditing.md).

 ## Supported rich media types by seller